verrazzano/docs/content/en/docs/networking/istio.md

 ---
 title: "Customize Istio"
-description: "Customize Istio Gateways"
+description: "Customize Verrazzano Istio settings"
 weight: 8
 draft: false
 ---

-You can customize Verrazzano Istio component using settings in the Verrazzano custom resource.
+You can customize the Verrazzano Istio component using settings in the Verrazzano custom resource.

 The following table describes the fields in the Verrazzano custom resource pertaining to the [Istio component]({{< relref "/docs/reference/vpo-verrazzano-v1beta1#install.verrazzano.io/v1beta1.IstioComponent" >}}).